thekaigonzalez/NFy/README.md

 ### No External Service

 No external internet services are used unlike spotify, while this does limit the features of NFy, it does allow you to listen to music handsfree.

+*the Modified Spotify logo originates from Spotify, all terms under Spotify Technology S.A, and they're respectful owner.*